 - Like anything, you have to do it well.
 In social psych, that means adhering to norms of evidence and logic.
 If you do that, no matter how much resistance there is out there, some people will hear you – and it changes some of them.

 - You get to say things that, without even trying, without any pretensions of “representing” anyone else, actually speak for other people, by saying things they fear to say themselves.
 I cannot tell you how many times, over the years, people have contacted me privately, thanking me for saying things they have long thought but were afraid to say publicly.

 - You get to put things on the table for debate and discussion – theoretical issues, methods, conclusions, the canon – that have been prematurely accepted as fact.
 Two things can then happen:

-o The canon proves right.
-After a thorough hearing of logic and data, and new data, it can turn out that the received wisdom is true.
+2) The canon proves right.
+After a thorough hearing of logic, data, and new data, it can turn out that the received wisdom is true.
 But now it is on a way firmer logical and evidentiary basis than previously.

-EITHER WAY, Social Psychology, or Psychology, end up on a much sounder scientific basis than before Rabble Rousing started.
+Either way, social psychology, or psychology, ends up on a much sounder scientific basis than before rabble rousing started.
 Personally, that is incredibly satisfying.

 This is a true story, but one that I will use as a metaphor for what I hope this conference will be.
 There is a café in San Francisco, called Trouble.
 It is called Trouble in homage to the people who helped the owner when she was down and out.
 She was, for a while, homeless.
 Still, she kept a journal even then, writing furiously.

-And the core elements of her philosophy was to learn to live with commitment, courage, and honor.
+And the core element of her philosophy was to learn to live with commitment, courage, and honor.
 And she distilled those ideas down into this one phrase:

 So, in that spirit, let’s build our own damn house.
 And make some Trouble.
 Thank you.